- Student consultations

-We will develop a more comprehensive workload planning model, considering both quantitative and qualitative approaches.
-This will better enable us to more formally recognise the full range of burdens on individuals, to support them in managing their career development, and to provide better formal recognition for external and other roles.
+Work is ongoing to develop a more comprehensive workload planning model, considering both quantitative and qualitative approaches.
+The aims are to better enable us to more formally recognise the full range of burdens on individuals, to support them in managing their career development, and to provide better formal recognition for external and other roles.

 3) There was support for more clearly defining the role of Research Group Head, and introducing other supporting roles within Research Groups, also with defined responsibilities.
 These responsibilities might rotate, which could provide greater opportunities.

-Department Committee has now agreed a statement on the responsibilities of Research Groups, and Heads of Research Groups are now taking this forward:
+Department Committee has now agreed a statement on the responsibilities of Research Groups:

 Research Group Responsibilities.pdf

 4) It might be more helpful to have a career development review with someone relatively close in discipline – rather than necessarily with the Head of Department.